-History of our furniture – generally our antique and vintage furniture is between 50 and 100 years old.
-Sometimes it is hard to date old pieces because makers did not stamp or date their work like they did in the UK.
+Generally, our antique and vintage furniture is between 50 and 100 years old.
+Sometimes it is hard to date old pieces because makers did not stamp or date their work as they did in the UK.
 But certain styles can be identified that can help with dating old furniture.
 E.g. bold curves and geometrical shapes may point to the Art Deco period.
-A single plank used on the top of a large wedding chest from south India made from Burmese teak, is usually 80-100 years old because high quality teak with a width over 50cm was very rare to find after 1930s and after teak trees became a protected species.
-We have a large number of blue old furniture items, blue is a popular colour in Jodhpur, where hundreds of house are painted blue, furniture in these and other house is also painted.
+A single plank used on the top of a large wedding chest from south India made from Burmese teak, is usually 80-100 years old because high-quality teak with a width over 50cm was very rare to find after 1930s and after teak trees became a protected species.
+We have a large number of blue old furniture items, blue is a popular colour in Jodhpur, where hundreds of house are painted blue, furniture in these and another house is also painted.

 Most of the furniture and interiors we sell are typically still in use in many Indian homes.
 Their uses are often different; merchant’s use wooden boxes for keeping their cash, documents, valuables and as a desk, we would use them as a memory box or jewellery box.
 Old cabinets are used in India for keeping spices, where we would use them for a bathroom or bedroom for displaying our prized possessions.
 Our wooden framed mirrors were once old window frames reclaimed from old house being renovated or demolished.